swyphcosmo/vscode-spellchecker/README.md

 ## Configuration File

-You can configure the operation of this extension by placing a file called `spellchecker.json` into your workspace's `.vscode` folder.
+You can configure the operation of this extension by editing settings in `File > Preferences > Settings`.

-An example configuration file can be found [here](https://github.com/swyphcosmo/vscode-spellchecker/blob/master/settings/spellchecker.json).

 The following settings can be changed:

-* `language`: supported languages are English (`"en_US"` or `"es_GB-ise"`) and Spanish (`"es_ANY"`).
+* `spellchecker.language`: supported languages are English (`"en_US"` or `"en_GB-ise"`) and Spanish (`"es_ANY"`).
-* `ignoreWordsList`: an array of strings that contain the words that will not be checked by the spell checker
+* `spellchecker.ignoreWordsList`: an array of strings that contain the words that will not be checked by the spell checker
-* `documentTypes`: an array of strings that limit the document types that this extension will check.
+* `spellchecker.documentTypes`: an array of strings that limit the document types that this extension will check.
 Default document types are `"markdown"`, `"latex"`, and `"plaintext"`.
-* `ignoreFileExtensions`: an array of file extensions that will not be spell checked
+* `spellchecker.ignoreFileExtensions`: an array of file extensions that will not be spell checked
-* `checkInterval`: number of milliseconds to delay between full document spell checks.
+* `spellchecker.checkInterval`: number of milliseconds to delay between full document spell checks.
 Default: 5000 ms.
-* `ignoreRegExp`: an array of regular expressions that will be used to remove text from the document before it is checked.
+* `spellchecker.ignoreRegExp`: an array of regular expressions that will be used to remove text from the document before it is checked.
 Since the expressions are represented in the JSON as strings, all backslashes need to be escaped with three additional backslashes, e.g. `/\s/g` becomes `"/\\\\s/g"`.
 The following are examples provided in the example configuration file:
 	* `"/\\\\(.*\\\\.(jpg|jpeg|png|md|gif|JPG|JPEG|PNG|MD|GIF)\\\\)/g"`: remove links to image and markdown files
 	* `"/((http|https|ftp|git)\\\\S*)/g"`: remove hyperlinks
 	* `"/^(```\\\\s*)(\\\\w+)?(\\\\s*[\\\\w\\\\W]+?\\\\n*)(```\\\\s*)\\\\n*$/gm"`: remove code blocks